If you want to be a professional graphic designer when it comes to logotype, there are five golden guidelines you must follow.

 Taglines Talk

-The main logotype introduced itself impressively, and the tagline kind of seems like it's being told to you by a person directly.
+The main logotype introduced itself impressively, and the tagline seems like it's being told to you by a person directly.
 When pairing logotypes, it's best to stick with serif and sans-serif fonts, as seen on the Honda logo, and avoid using two ornate or intricate typefaces.
-You may also experiment with bold and thin fonts, which frequently yield pleasing results.
+You may also experiment with bold and thin fonts, frequently yield pleasing results.

 Rule 6: The Dreaded 'T' Word